 Wainwright Road on Monday 2pm-3pm, Wednesday 2pm-4pm and Thursday 1pm-3pm.

-Please ring the surgery on 01424 222835 to check the most up to date price and to book your pet in for an appointment.
+Please contact the surgery to check the most up to date price and to book your pet in for an appointment.

 Dental care clinic